 MHWs are defined as SSTs which persist above the 90th-percentile for 5-days or longer (Hobday et al., 2016).
-Here, the 90th-percentile threshold corresponds to the 33 year baseline period 1987-2021 calculated individually for satellite derived and model-derived data, and smoothed with an 11-day moving window.
-MHWs in MedFS are defined relative to the climatology of the physical reanalysis.
-Although there are benefits of detrending SST prior to detecting MHWs (Amaya et al., 2023), we chose not to detrend in order to present the true values of temperature because they are of more relevance to species impacts (e.g. Galli et al., 2017).
+Here, the 90thpercentile threshold corresponds to the 33 year baseline period 1987-2021 calculated individually for satellite derived and model-derived data, and smoothed with an 11-day moving window.
+MHWs in the forecast system are defined relative to the climatology of the physical reanalysis

+75 climatology of the physical reanalysis.